dazh5587/CS514/README.md

 This repository contains multiple parts, each of which is in a separate directory.
 The following is a brief description of each part:

 - `loss_classifier/`: Contains the data and Jupyter notebook for the loss-based classifier.
 This implementation uses Time Series Clustering via K-Means to classify the loss traces using DTW and resampling.
+- `no_loss_classifier/`: Contains the data and Jupyter notebook for the non loss-based classifier.